' What to Do If a Creditor Sues You? - Law Offices of Robert M. Geller

-What to Do If a Creditor Sues
+What You Should Do If a Creditor Sues You

 Receiving notice you’re being sued by a creditor can be one of the most frightening experiences you’ll ever have.
 Suddenly those letters and calls you’ve been receiving have some weight behind them and you’ll have no choice but to take action.